403.27 - Reduction in Employee Pay

 The district complies with all applicable laws with respect to payment of wages and benefits to employees including laws such as the Federal Fair Labor Standards Act and the Iowa Wage Payment Collection Act.
 The district will not make pay deductions that violate either federal or state laws.

-Any employee who believes that the district has made an inappropriate deduction or has failed to make proper payment regarding wages or benefits is encouraged to immediately consult with their appropriate supervisor.
-Alternatively, any employee may file a formal written complaint explaining the nature of the improper deduction and the payroll dates in question with the Chief Officer of Human Resources.
-(Refer to Policy 403.27-E)
+Any employee who believes that the district has made an inappropriate deduction or has failed to make proper payment regarding wages or benefits is encouraged to immediately consult with the appropriate supervisor.
+Alternatively, any employee may file a formal written complaint explaining the nature of the improper deduction and the payroll dates in question with the Chief Human Resources Officer.
+(Policy 403.27-E)

 This complaint procedure is available in addition to any other complaint process that also may be available to employees.